galeone/igor/README.md

 tx.Commit()
 ```

-`Exec` does not use prepared statements if there are no paremeters to replace in the query.
+`Exec` does not use prepared statements if there are no parameters to replace in the query.
 This make it possible to use a single call to `Exec` to execute multiple statements `;`-terminated. e.g.

 ```go
 tx.Exec(`DROP TABLE IF EXISTS users;